10 matching opportunities

 -

-Learn how to create eye-catching marketing materials with this practical InDesign course on Friday 17 and Friday 24 April at Platform Training in Shoreditch.
-Over two days, you will master professional layout techniques, typography, and page design to produce your own adverts, brochures, flyers, and social media graphics.
-This programme is FREE for Hackney residents aged 19+ with the right to work in the UK.
+Learn the fundamentals of JavaScript and how it brings websites to life.
+Running over four evening sessions from 2-11 June, you will explore core programming concepts, variables, and the basic logic used to power modern websites.
+This course is ideal for anyone curious about coding or considering a career in web development.
+The programme is FREE for Hackney residents aged 19+ with the right to work in the UK.
 A refundable £20 deposit secures your spot, but residents on benefits can book for free with their Work Coach’s agreement.

 -